Overview

 [apis]

 Controls which APIs are enabled for the deployment.
-This affects both direct API access and which interaction modes are available in Slack.
+This affects both direct API access and which interaction modes are available in Slack .

-enabled | array of string | — | Which APIs to expose: "thread", "run" |
+Field Type Default Description enabledarray of string — Which APIs to expose: "thread", "run"

 When omitted (or null), all APIs are enabled by default.

-enabled = ["thread", "run"] # Both APIs enabled (same as default)
+enabled = [ "thread" , "run" ] # Both APIs enabled (same as default)

-enabled = ["run"] # Only stateless runs — no thread/conversation support
+enabled = [ "run" ] # Only stateless runs — no thread/conversation support

-enabled = ["thread"] # Only threaded conversations — no standalone runs
+enabled = [ "thread" ] # Only threaded conversations — no standalone runs

 In Slack, the enabled APIs determine which interaction modes work:

-@mention conversations use threads for multi-turn context
+Thread API — @mention conversations use threads for multi-turn context

-/crewship run slash commands use single stateless runs
+Run API — /crewship run slash commands use single stateless runs

-@mention defaults to thread mode
+If both are enabled, @mention defaults to thread mode

 Not sure which to use?
-Read Runs vs Threads: When to Use Which.
+Read Runs vs Threads: When to Use Which .

 [chat]